Pierre-Yves André

-Pierre-Yves André (born 14 May 1974 in Lannion, Côtes-d'Armor) is a French former professional footballer who played as a forward.
+Pierre-Yves André (born 14 May 1974) is a French former professional footballer who played as a forward.
 He spent most of his career playing for Bastia, and retired after the club suffered relegation to the French third tier following the 2009–10 season.
 While at Nantes he won the 2001 Trophée des Champions.

 In 2003, André had a six-month loan spell at the English club Bolton Wanderers and successfully helped the side stave off relegation.